David Martins, Music

 Performance, Woodwinds, Instrumental conducting, instrumental ensembles

-Degrees from Eastman School of Music and the University of Lowell College of Music; a recipient of a Berkshire Music Festival Tanglewood Fellowship
+Degrees from Eastman School of Music and the University of Massachusetts Lowell College of Music; a recipient of a Berkshire Music Festival Tanglewood Fellowship

-David J. Martins is Professor of Music at the University of Massachusetts Lowell and Adjunct Professor of Music at Boston University.
-He has degrees from the Eastman School of Music and the University of Lowell, College of Music and was a recipient of a Berkshire Music Festival Tanglewood Fellowship.
+David J. Martins is Professor Emeritus of Music at the University of Massachusetts Lowell and Adjunct Professor of Music at Boston University.
+He has degrees from the Eastman School of Music and the University of Massachusetts Lowell, College of Music and was a recipient of a Berkshire Music Festival Tanglewood Fellowship.

 With a dual career as a performer & conductor, David J. Martins balances orchestral & chamber venues with an active teaching and conducting schedule.
 He is the Music Director of the University of Massachusetts Lowell Wind Ensemble, Boston University Wind Ensemble and the Rhode Island Philharmonic Youth Wind Ensembles where he is the conductor of the senior division.
 Mr. Martins is Music Director Emeritus of the Metropolitan Wind Symphony, which during his tenure of ten years performed at the National Conference of the Association of Concert Bands and commissioned numerous new compositions.
 During the past several years, he has been in demand as a guest conductor and has conducted Festival ensembles throughout the Eastern United States.
 Since the summer of 1999 Mr. Martins has served on the faculty of the Boston University Tanglewood Institute as Director of Wind Activities for the Young Artist Orchestra and since the summer of 2005 conducts the Boston University Tanglewood Institute Wind Ensemble.